cbogart/discoursedb-model/README.md

 ## DiscourseDB Model Architecture Overview
 ### High Level Overview: An Example
 Assume we want to represent interactions in a simple discussion forum that is part of an online course in DiscourseDB.
-This discussion Forum consists of a number of tree-like discussion threads.
+This discussion forum consists of a number of tree-like discussion threads.
 There are no other sub-spaces like sub-forums.
+We assume that the forum posts cannot be edited once they have been posted.

 The forum represents a distinct discussion space within the realm of the online course.
 Therefore, the online course is represented as an DiscourseDB _Discourse_ entity while the forum itself constitutes a _DiscoursePart_.
 Other discussion spaces, such as a chat would constitute separate DiscourseParts within the same Discourse.
+**STEP 1: CREATE A DISCOURSE ENTITY TO REPRESENT THE BROADER CONTEXT IN WHICH AN INTERACTION HAPPEND (here: a course)**

 Since the forum is not organized in several subforums, we only require a single DiscoursePart.
-Otherwise, we could have represented each subforum as a DiscoursePart which are all related to a parent DiscoursePart with DiscoursePartRelations.
+Otherwise, we could have represented each subforum as a DiscoursePart which are all related to a parent DiscoursePart with _DiscoursePartRelations_.
 This way, we can aggregate multiple sub-spaces to a single discussion space within the discourse.

-Once Discourse and DiscoursePart(s) are established, we can
+**STEP 2: CREATE ONE OR MORE DISCOURSE_PART ENTITIES TO REPRESENT DISCUSSION SPACE WITHIN THE DISCOURSE THAT IN WHICH THE INTERACTIONS HAPPENED (here: a course forum).**

+Once Discourse and DiscoursePart(s) are created, we can import the forum posts.
+Each Post translates to a DiscourseDB _Contribution_ which contains the meta information about the post such as creation date and number of up/downvotes or likes.
+The content of the post, i.e. the text, is not directly stored in the Contribution entity, but in a _Content_ entity.
+The Contribution related to a Content by means of the _current revision_ and _first revision_ relation.
+In our case, both relations would point to the same Content entity since we are not keeping track of textual edits.
+If changes in the texts are supposed to be tracked, multiple content entities would a linked list to represent the revision history and the two pointers in the associated Contribution point to the head and the tail of that list.
+The User entity associated with the Content indicates the author of the Contribution.

 ### Main Entities
 Please also refer to [this informal overview of the main entities](https://github.com/DiscourseDB/discoursedb-model/raw/master/informal_model_description.pdf).